makepad/makepad_book/src/widgets.md

 ![turtle_frame.png](images/turtle_frame.png)

-The implementation method of widgets doesn’t matter since the layout model is inside the immediate mode structure.
-It works regardless of whether it uses a retained mode or an entirely immediate mode with a hookpoint.
+The layout model is inside the immediate mode structure.
+Therefore it works regardless of whether widgets use retained mode or a pure immediate mode with a hookpoint.

 ## States and animation

-Many widgets use a `Animator` object to handle state animations.
+Many widgets use an `Animator` object to handle state animations.

 **Example** Creating a `hover` state for a single `draw_bg` shader.

 ```rust
 Live_design!{

     Button= {{Button}} {
        draw_bg: {
             instance hover: 0.0